tkiddle/expressPlate/apps/README.md

 expressPlate - App directory
 ============

-An MVC boilerplate for NodeJS and Express projects.

 User guide
 --------
 **The default directory is not mounted when the app is initialised, the default directory act's as a starting point/blueprint for all new sub-apps.**